Geoff Schwartz

-Geoffrey Isaiah Schwartz (born July 11, 1986) is a former American football offensive guard in the NFL and author.
-He was drafted by the Carolina Panthers in the seventh round of the 2008 NFL Draft, and played for them from 2008-11.
-He has also played for the Minnesota Vikings, Kansas City Chiefs, New York Giants and Detroit Lions.
+Geoffrey Isaiah Schwartz (born July 11, 1986) is an American former professional football player who was an offensive guard in the National Football League (NFL).
+He was selected by the Carolina Panthers in the seventh round of the 2008 NFL draft, and played for them from 2008 to 2011.
+He was also a member of the Minnesota Vikings, Kansas City Chiefs, New York Giants, and Detroit Lions.
 Schwartz played college football at the University of Oregon, for the Ducks.
 He started for three years at right tackle, and in his senior year was a second-team All-Pac-10 selection.

-Early years
+Early life

 Schwartz was born in Los Angeles, California.
 He is the son of Lee Schwartz, a business consultant to manufacturing companies, and Olivia Goodkin, an attorney.

 Schwartz is Jewish, and was raised in Conservative Judaism, observing all the Jewish holidays.
 He attended Hebrew school and synagogue Adat Shalom in West Los Angeles.
 His Hebrew name is Gedalia Yitzhak.
 When he is on the road during the Jewish holiday of Hanukkah, he carries a menorah with him and lights its candles in his hotel room.

 Schwartz did not start playing football until age 13.
 Firstly, he was too heavy for the weight requirements of the local youth program.
 Secondly, his parents wanted him to instead focus on studying for his Bar Mitzvah.

 Schwartz attended Palisades Charter High School.
 There, he was the starting center on the basketball team.
 He was also an All-League pitcher in baseball, throwing in the upper-80s miles-per-hour.
 As a pitcher, he had a 13–6 record with a 1.30 ERA, 4 saves, and 130 strikeouts in his last two years.

 In addition, he played football for the high school team, on both the offensive line and the defensive line.
 He played tackle and guard on offense, and nose guard, defensive end, and defensive tackle on defense.
 He was rated first-team All-City and All-Westside by the L.A.
 Times, California's 5th-best offensive line recruit by Tom Lemming, among the top 75 prep prospects in California by Super Prep, 36th on the Rivals.com list of the nation's top offensive tackle prospects, and included among the Tacoma News Tribune's Western One-hundred selections.